-The Write Protect function provides a hardware method of protecting certain boot sectors without using $V{\rm ID}$.
+The Write Protect function provides a hardware method of protecting certain boot sectors without using V{ID} .
 This function is one of two provided by the WP#/ACC pin.

-If the system asserts $V{\rm IL}$ on the WP#/ACC pin, the device disables program and erase functions in the two "outermost" 8 Kbyte boot sectors independently of whether those sectors were protected or unprotected using the method described in "Sector/Sector Block Protection and Unprotection".
-The two outermost 8 Kbyte boot sectors are the two sectors containing the lowest addresses in a top-boot-configured device, or the two sectors containing the highest addresses in a top-boot-configured device.
+If the system asserts V{IL} on the WP#/ACC pin, the device disables program and erase functions in the two "outermost" 8 Kbyte boot sectors independently of whether those sectors were protected or unprotected using the method described in "Sector/Sector Block Protection and Unprotection".
+The two outermost 8 Kbyte boot sectors are the two sectors containing the lowest addresses in a bottom-boot-configured device, or the two sectors containing the highest addresses in a top-boot-configured device.